Ryan-Cooley/TIP3P-Water-Simulation/README.md

 ---

-*This project showcases modern scientific computing techniques in computational chemistry, combining molecular simulation, statistical analysis, and data visualization using open-source tools.*
+*This project was developed in the Ding Lab at Tufts University and showcases modern scientific computing techniques in computational chemistry, combining molecular simulation, statistical analysis, and data visualization using open-source tools.*